 She hired John Lewis, a pitmaster who previously worked at Franklin Barbecue, and together they went on to create one of Austin's best BBQ restaurants.

-My introduction to tender brisket with a peppery crust came from la Barbecue, as the lines at their food truck (circa 2016-17) weren't nearly as long as Franklin's.
+My introduction to tender brisket with a peppery crust came from la Barbecue, as the lines at their food truck (circa 2016-17) weren't as long as Franklin's.

 You never know where Texas BBQ joints are going to spring up.